akash4Tech/LearnYouNode/README.md

 # LearnYouNode

-these are soem of the node practice to do for TYPESCRIPT
+these are some of the node practice to do for TYPESCRIPT

    LEARN YOU THE NODE.JS FOR MUCH WIN!